 45.)
 The Iowa Children’s Museum.
-So this is in Iowa City, but sooo worth the two hour drive.
-Better than the science center in Des Moines.
+This is in Iowa City, but so worth the two-hour drive.

 46.)
-The Learning Post and/or Brilliant Sky Toy Store.
-Both places have amazingly cool and educational toys and products to choose from.
+The Learning Post.
+This place has amazingly cool and educational toys and products to choose from.

 55.)
-Neal Smith Wild Life Refuge (Prairie City, Ia).
+Neal Smith Wild Life Refuge in Prairie City, Iowa.
 I recommend walking the 2 miles loop to see the buffalo instead of driving the buffalo enclosure.
 It’s such a large space that there’s very little chance of seeing the buffalo from the car.
 The trail can get you much closer.

 57.)
 Garage sales.
-Take a walk around pretty much any neighborhood in the spring and there’s garage sales galore.
+Take a walk around pretty much any neighborhood in the spring and there are garage sales galore.
 Pick through people’s junk to find your next treasure.
 My kids and I have a blast doing this each year.

 59.)
 Beaverdale Fall Festival.